seacen/PTEBookingST/README.md

 As part of the initiative for urging Pearson to improve its PTE exam booking impartiality and website robustness (e.g. Adding CAPTCHAs), this project has been made open source and is free for download and use under the constraints specified in the license.
 Check out this page for a brief summary of the license: https://creativecommons.org/licenses/by-nc/4.0/

 ## Dependency Installation
-PTEBookingST requires several dependencies to be installed in order to be succesfully up and running.
+PTEBookingST requires several dependencies to be installed in order to be successfully up and running.

 ### Python
-This program is written in python and thus requires python to be installed on your computer to be able to run.
+This program is written in Python and thus requires Python to be installed on your computer to be able to run.
 #### Python3 installation instruction
 ##### Mac
 [Installing Python 3 on Mac OS X](http://python-guide-pt-br.readthedocs.io/en/latest/starting/install3/osx/)